valinsogna/data_visualization_project/README.md

 # Data Visualization project

+This is the Data Visualization project of Valeria Insogna and Cecilia Zagni.
+The dataset contains info about results from 17 major international skating events from October 2016 through December 2017.

+The project addresses the following questions about the data:
+* Do judges favour their home country?
+* Who are the athletes that present the more difficult elements and how are they ranked?
+* Are element's scores more important than component's scores in the final ranking?

-At the end of each competition it oversees, the [International Skating Union](http://www.isu.org/) releases a PDF containing all scores given for each performance.
+At the end of each event it oversees, the [International Skating Union](http://www.isu.org/) releases a PDF containing all scores given for each performance which are of public domain.
 That report is known as a "Protocol," and an example can be [found here](http://www.isuresults.com/results/season1718/gpf1718/gpf2017_protocol.pdf).
-The code in this repository downloads a series of protocol PDFs, and then extracts structured data from the scoring sheets they contain.

-Currently, the data in this repository includes every major international competition from October 2016 through December 2017.
 You can find a list of those 17 competitions below.

+## Required Packages

+- Python 3.9
+- plotly
+- pandas
+- numpy

-## Glossary
+## Structure

-This repository uses the following definitions:

-- __ISU__: The abbreviation for the [International Skating Union](http://www.isu.org/), the group that runs figure skating's highest-level international competitions.
+You can find the following files and folders in this repository:

+- `data/`: The final data used in the 3 notebooks after preprocessing.
+- `img/`: The picture used in the presentation and plots.
+- `plots/`: The 3 plots used in the presentation.
+- `preprocessing/`: The code used to preprocess the raw data from [this repository](https://github.com/BuzzFeedNews/2018-02-figure-skating-analysis).
+    * `Preprocessing.ipynb`: The notebook used to preprocess the data.
+    * `final.csv`: The final processed data used.
+    * `performances.csv`: One row for each skater/team, for each program.
+    * `judged-aspects.csv`: One row for each "executed element" and "program component", for each performance at each competition.
+    * `judge-scores.csv`: One row for each judge, for each judged aspect, for each performance at each competition.
+    * `judges.csv`: The ISU posts the names of each judge (for each program) on a series of HTML pages on its website.
+BuzzFeed.News collected all of the judge names from those pages and standardized that data.
+On the ISU's website, judges are often labeled simply as members of the ISU instead of their home country.
+    * `judge-country.csv` is the final csv processed by BuzzFeed News to identify each judge's home country [(here)](https://github.com/BuzzFeedNews/2018-02-figure-skating-analysis/blob/master/data/processed/judge-country.csv).
-- __Protocol PDF__: The final score sheet released at the end of each competition. ([Example](http://www.isuresults.com/results/season1718/gpf1718/gpf2017_protocol.pdf?).)
+- `utils/`: The license of the background picture of the presentation.
+- `final_question_1.ipynb`: the notebook addressing the first question.
+- `final_question_2.ipynb`: the notebook addressing the second question.
+- `final_question_3.ipynb`: the notebook addressing the third question.
+- `LICENSE`: The license for the code in this repository.

+## Our glossary

 - __Program__: One segment of a figure skating competition.
 International figure skating competitions are divided into Short and Free programs.
 - __Elements__: The individual technical pieces of a program, such as jumps and spins.
 Each judge provides a score for each individual element known as a "Grade of Execution."
 - __Components__: For each performance, each judge provides scores for five "components": Skating Skills, Transitions, Performance, Composition, and Interpretation.
 - __Aspect__: This is the term used by this analysis to refer to an individual component or element.
 - __Scale of Values__: The ISU's conversion table between the "Grade of Execution" and the points awarded for each type of element.
 See below for more details.
-- __Home country__: The country the judge or skater represents in competition. _Note:_ This is not necessarily a judge or skater's country of birth.
-- __Home-country preference__: The difference in the number of points a judge awards to skaters from their home country versus those from other countries.
-Higher home-country scores do not in and of themselves show a judge is deliberately trying to raise a compatriot’s standing; the scores could reflect a preference for a regional style of skating, for example, or an inclination toward skaters the judge has taken special note of, or even just patriotism.

-## Data

-### CSV Structure

-The CSV-formatted data is split up into four files:

-- `performances.csv`: One row for each skater/team, for each program.

-- `judged-aspects.csv`: One row for each "executed element" and "program component", for each performance at each competition.

-- `judge-scores.csv`: One row for each judge, for each judged aspect, for each performance at each competition.

-- `judges.csv`: The ISU posts the names of each judge (for each program) on a series of HTML pages on its website.
-BuzzFeed News collected all of the judge names from those pages and standardized that data.
-On the ISU's website, judges are often labeled simply as members of the ISU instead of their home country.
-BuzzFeed News used the ISU's lists of officials for the 2017-18 season and the 2016-17 season to identify each judge's home country.
-You can find the results in [`judge-country.csv`](https://github.com/BuzzFeedNews/2018-02-figure-skating-analysis/blob/master/data/processed/judge-country.csv).

-### Data Dictionary
+## Glossary of original data

 - `performances.csv`:
     - __performance_id__: An ID unique to each performance in a program of a competition.
 Autogenerated for the CSV files.